Shift Technologies Inc. (SFT) vs. Its Peers: A Comparison

 SFT) stock’s latest price update

-Shift Technologies Inc. (NASDAQ: SFT)’s stock price has soared by 10.79 in relation to previous closing price of 1.72.
-Nevertheless, the company has seen a gain of 23.38% in its stock price over the last five trading days.
+The stock price of Shift Technologies Inc. (NASDAQ: SFT) has jumped by 15.47 compared to previous close of 1.81.
+Despite this, the company has seen a gain of 34.84% in its stock price over the last five trading days.
 Barron’s reported on 08/15/22 that Sell Vroom and Shift, J.P.
 Morgan Says.
 It Sees Hard Times Ahead.

 SFT’s Market Performance